pulumi/pulumi-hugo/themes/default/content/blog/iac-recommended-practices-using-automation-api/index.md

     - go
 ---

-This is the sixth post in our series of blog posts focused on infrastructure as code (IaC) recommended practices.
+Welcome to the sixth post in our series of blog posts focused on infrastructure as code (IaC) recommended practices.
 So far in this series, you've seen how Zephyr Archaeotech Emporium---the fictional company at the center of this series---uses Pulumi to manage their online retail store.
 You read how Zephyr's initial use of Pulumi changed to incorporate the use of short-lived per-developer stacks.
 Later, as Zephyr continued to grow, you saw how Zephyr restructured their Pulumi projects and stacks, incorporated the use of Stack References, and used Pulumi Cloud's role-based access control (RBAC) functionality to control access to their stacks.
 This post focuses on how Zephyr takes advantage of Pulumi's Automation API to bring an even greater level of orchestration to the stacks that represent their online store.<!--more-->

 The ultimate goal of this series is to discuss recommended practices for using Pulumi to manage a fairly complex containerized application.
-You've seen these recommended practices emerge over the course of the series---not all immediately, and not all right away.
-Structuring the blog series in this way is a deliberate decision; many recommended practices are "point in time" recommendations: they are context-dependent and the recommendations for any given company, like Zephyr, may change as the company and its needs change.
+These practices have unfolded organically, as a direct response to Zephyr's evolving needs.
+The aim is to demonstrate that recommended practices (or best practices) are not set in stone, but are rather "point in time" recommendations that adapt as your company grows.

 For ease of navigation, here are links to all the blog posts in the series (any entries listed below that aren't linked haven't yet been published; this list will get updated as new posts go live):